BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/discover-your-portal.md

 ### 5. Portal description

-The data portal should have a brief description describing its purpose and the type of data served.
+The data portal should have a brief description of its purpose and the type of data served.

 <div class="image-container">